Clerk charged after wrong man shot during potato chip theft

 DETROIT (AP) — A Detroit gas station clerk who authorities say was allegedly trying to stop a potato chip thief has been charged in the shooting of another man.

-Prosecutors say 27-year-old Safaa Marzok faces arraignment Friday on assault with intent to murder, assault with intent to do great bodily harm, tampering with evidence, obstruction of justice and gun charges.
+Prosecutors say 27-year-old Safaa Marzok was arraigned Friday on assault with intent to murder, assault with intent to do great bodily harm, tampering with evidence, obstruction of justice and gun charges.

 Tavarlis Durham of Detroit was shot about 10:30 p.m.
 Tuesday through a glass door of the west side business.